martinthuren/BI---Danish-Housing-Market/README.md

 The primary challenge is the need for a comprehensive understanding of the factors influencing the housing market dynamics, with a specific focus on identifying optimal investment opportunities.

-The importance of this research goal is also strongly motivated by the personal interests of Philip and i Martin, both seeking to make informed decisions about property acquisition in the future.
+The importance of this research goal is also strongly motivated by the personal interests of Philip and Martin, both seeking to make informed decisions about property acquisition in the future.

 ## Major Key Components: